 15. TROPHIES

 a.
 The winners of the competition and subsidiary competitions will hold a trophy for a period of 12 months from the date of the competition and will be responsible for them being available for presentation when the competition is next held.
-If in any year the competition is not held, then the Fire and Rescue Service or individual holding the trophy will return it to the National Secretary who will be responsible for its safe custody until such time that a further competition is played.
+If in any year the competition is not held, then the Brigade or individual holding the trophy will return it to the National Secretary who will be responsible for its safe custody until such time that a further competition is played.

 16. ALTERATION TO THE RULES OF THE COMPETITION